kubernetes/website/content/en/docs/concepts/security/controlling-access.md

 This is shown as step **3** in the diagram.

-Unlike Authentication and Authorization Modules, if any admission controller module rejects, then the request is immediately rejected.
+Unlike Authentication and Authorization modules, if any admission controller module rejects, then the request is immediately rejected.

 In addition to rejecting objects, admission controllers can also set complex defaults for fields.

-The available Admission Control Modules are described [here](/docs/reference/access-authn-authz/admission-controllers/).
+The available Admission Control modules are described in [Admission Controllers](/docs/reference/access-authn-authz/admission-controllers/).

 Once a request passes all admission controllers, it is validated using the validation routines for the corresponding API object, and then written to the object store (shown as step **4**).

-## API Server Ports and IPs
+## API server ports and IPs

 The previous discussion applies to requests sent to the secure port of the API server (the typical case).
 The API server can actually serve on 2 ports:

 By default the Kubernetes API server serves HTTP on 2 ports:

-  1. `Localhost Port`:
+  1. `localhost` port:

       - is intended for testing and bootstrap, and for other components of the master node (scheduler, controller-manager) to talk to the API